All Episodes

 These people have been planning this since they met at Yale.

-Mrs. Clinton's team responded with an opposition research compilation pointing to news reports that Obama has expressed an interest in the presidency over the years, including his far back as third grade and even kindergarten.
+Mrs. Clinton's team responded with an opposition research compilation pointing to news reports that Obama has expressed an interest in the presidency over the years, including as far back as third grade and even kindergarten.

-Senator Obama's comment today is fundamentally at odds with what his teachers' family classmates and staff have said about his plans to run for president.
+Senator Obama's comment today is fundamentally at odds with what his teachers, family, classmates, and staff have said about his plans to run for president.

 This is a spokesman for Mrs. Clinton here, Phil Singer.